sparktsang/sparktsang.github.io/_posts/self-autopsy.md

+---
+layout: post
-"The Cost of Fire: Autopsy of a Thought Engine"
+title: "The Cost of Fire: Autopsy of a Thought Engine"
+short_title: "The Cost of Fire"
+subtitle: "To change the world, must I first burn my own?
+Perhaps the Enlightenment never ended; it simply turned inward, until its light began to burn the thinker’s own flesh."
+category: "Life"
+image: assets/images/life-034-cost-of-fire.jpg
+---

 It feels like I can't stop.